-Cost-effectiveness Review into Ongoing Pharmacy Workforce Programs, Australian Government Department of Health
+Cost-effectiveness Review into Ongoing Pharmacy Workforce Programs, Australian Government Department of Health and Aged Care

 The Pharmacy Guild of Australia under the Third, Fourth and Fifth Community Pharmacy Agreements (CPAs), implemented initiatives that sought to address the unequal distribution of the pharmacy workforce between metropolitan centres and rural and remote communities.
 These comprise 12 individual programs across the Rural Pharmacy Workforce Programme and the Aboriginal and Torres Strait Islander Workforce Programme.

 The Department of Health and Aged Care engaged HMA to provide a cost-effectiveness review into these programs and their respective impact on the rural and Aboriginal and Torres Strait Islander pharmacy workforce.
 The review was undertaken from August 2016 to September 2017.

 HMA found that the Pharmacy Workforce Package was ineffective at a macro level in reducing the underlying need for a strengthened workforce in rural and remote areas, evidenced by the static (inner and outer regional areas) and reduced (remote and very remote regional areas) pharmacist FTE rates per 100,000 people between 2013 and 2015.